Pete the Tramp

 Pete the Tramp is an American comic strip by Clarence D. Russell (1895–1963) which was distributed by King Features Syndicate for more than three decades, from January 10, 1932 to December 22, 1963.
 Howard Eugene Wilson, in the Harvard Educational Review, described the strip's title character as "a hobo with a gentleman's instincts."

 Russell studied at the Chicago Art Institute and then began working as a freelance artist.
-During World War I, he went overseas with the American Expeditionary Force.
-When he returned to America in 1920, he worked for several New York newspapers while also contributing to Judge.
+During World War I, he went overseas with the American Expeditionary Forces.
+When he returned to America in 1920, he worked for several New York newspapers, while also contributing to Judge.

 Characters and story

 Russell's work for Judge included cartoons of a homeless man who was given the name Pete the Tramp when he was syndicated to newspapers beginning January 10, 1932.

 Comic strip historian Don Markstein offered this description of Pete the Tramp:

 During its long run, Pete the Tramp had several topper strips, as detailed by comic strip historian Allan Holtz in 2006: